 In the Eclipse world, an actor organizes her configuration and files into a Project.
 All the interactions that an actor initiates in a specific domain are also collected into this placeholder.
 In the Grid domain this is not the case; the actor has to organize, in an ad-hoc manner, its files and information that the actor uses for her various Grid tasks.
-An actor can have multiple research projects that is using resources from different VOs at the same time.
 It was envisioned that the information belonging to one research project should be organized into a Grid project.
-This project will present the actor with an abstraction of the Grid that are necessary to perform the work required for the specific scientific project.
+This project will present the actor with an abstraction of the Grid that is necessary to perform the work required for the specific scientific project.
 In this Grid project the actor specifies which VOs the actor wants to use for this scientific project.
-In addition all the files, job descriptions, connections to Grid storage resources, information about submitted jobs, and so on are collected into one Grid project.
+In addition, all the files, job descriptions, connections to Grid storage resources, information about submitted jobs, and so on are collected into one Grid project.